Ultrasonic Priming and Sprouting

 Ultrasonic Priming

 Priming of seeds in osmotica such as mannitol, polyethylene glycol (osmopriming), saline solutions (e.g., CaCl2, NaCl or CaSO4) (halopriming) and in water (hydropriming) can be easily improved by the application of ultrasound waves.
+Ultrasonically induced shell fragmentation, perforation and enlargement of the pore size of seeds lead to a higher water and nutrient retention capacity in seeds and grains resulting in improved hydration.
 Sonication improves the mass transfer between the seed and the surrounding solution resulting in an increased uptake of solution (i.e. water, nutrients etc.) into the seed is achieved.
 Ultrasonically assisted priming is an economical, simple and a safe technique for increasing the capacity of seeds to osmotic adjustment and enhancing seed germination, seedling establishment and crop production under stressed conditions.

 Read more about ultrasonic priming here!

-To improve germination of seed by sonication, precisely controllable and adjustable ultrasonic systems are required.
-Since the ultrasound waves are used stimulate physiological activities of vegetal cells, the intensity of sonication must be adapted to the specific type of seed and cultivar.
+In order to improve germination of seed by sonication, precisely controllable and adjustable ultrasonic systems are required.
+Since ultrasound waves are used to stimulate physiological activities of vegetal cells, the intensity of sonication must be adapted to the specific type of seed and cultivar.
 Hielscher ultrasonic systems can be set to mild amplitudes delivering the cavitation and/or oscillation required to prime seeds for optimal germination and vigour.
 Seed treatment can be applied in batch as well as in continuous flow mode.
 The broad spectrum of accessories allow for the easy integration of ultrasound into existing premises.

 Contact Us! / Ask Us!